German Naval Intelligence Service: Organisation

 In June 1940, the Radio Reconnaissance broke away from 3/SKL, which was one of the chief forwarders of information into the Foreign Navies department.
-The Radio Reconnaissance successfully kept its independence as a separate and equal branch of the SKL during the war, and eventually swelled both in importance and size, to over 5000 people.
+The Radio Reconnaissance kept its independence as a separate and equal branch of the SKL during the war, and eventually swelled both in importance and size, to over 5,000 people.
 The Foreign Navies department shrank in size in the early 1940s, and lost significant numbers of staff in later years.
-Possibly because of the lack of Fleet action, and inaccuracies in the statistical methods for measurement, the Department of Foreign Navies had a wholly negative impact on the German war effort.
+Possibly because of the lack of Fleet action and inaccuracies in the statistical methods for measurement, the Department of Foreign Navies had a wholly negative impact on the German war effort.

 The newly established Department of Naval Intelligence (2/SKL, later 4/SKL) was in January 1940 still within the Central Department (Operations) and the Mail Submission service.
 In June 1940, the Department of Naval Intelligence was detached from Central department.
 The Navy Message Inspection Service was dissolved in June 1941.
 The Navy intelligence took over its tasks, thus becoming the official group (4/SKL) and was divided into three departments: